clhoward/Howard-Portfolio/Final_Project_pt2_CassieHoward.md

 ## Story Arc and Story Board

-I created a Story Arc and a Story board for part 1 to help identify the framework and determined what statistic I would need and what section of the presentation it would go in.
+I created a Story Arc and a Story board as part of Final Project Part I, which can be accessed below, to help identify the framework and determined what statistics I would need and what section of the presentation it would go in.
 This helped me determine the type of data I would need to go find.

 [Final Project Part I](/Final_Project_CassieHoward.md)